 How about one-time hosting?
 Never, ever purchase a one-time hosting.
 Remember that running and maintaining of server incur recurring costs.
 If someone offering you a lifetime hosting, there are 2 main possibilities:

 - They offer you a low-performance, the unsecured slow server they probably found somewhere on the internet (that probably belongs to someone else)

 - Or they already made you pay for something else, which already factors in the cost of running the server

-Good web hosting should have great reviews and overall high scores on review sites like Capterra or Trustpilot.
-They should provide good customer support (either live chat or email) whenever you need them.
+Good web hosting should have great reviews and high scores on review sites like Capterra or Trustpilot.
+They should provide good customer support (live chat or email) whenever needed.